joeldmyers/coursera-ml-notes/README.md

 8. Numpy/panda/matplotlib/pytorch/tensorflow/jax/sckit learn -> kaggle begginer projects
 9. Reading Research paper
 10. show ur work & projects (linkedin/blog post/research paper submit)

+## Linear regression models

+Size and price.

+This simple linear regression is considered a "supervised learning model".

+Classification is finite set of outputs.

+Can also do data table.

+*Some Terminology*

+Data set used to call a model is called a **training set**.

+x is input variable feature
+y is output variable feature
+m is number of training examples.

+so (x,y) is for example (2104,400)

+so this is (x<sup>i</sup>, y<sup>i</sup>)